 The National Association of Home Builders said its Housing Market Index fell by three points in January, hamstrung by rising material costs led by a huge upsurge in lumber prices along with a resurgence of the coronavirus across much of the nation.

-Builder confidence in the market for newly built single-family homes increased five points to 76 in December off an upwardly revised November reading to its highest reading since June 1999, the National Association of Home Builders reported yesterday.
+Builder confidence in the market for newly built single-family home fell for the first time in three months in December, but remained strongly optimistic, the National Association of Home Builders reported yesterday.